andykrohg/3scale-developer-demo/README.md

   ```bash
   oc adm policy add-cluster-role-to-user view system:serviceaccount:threescale:amp
   ```
+  > NOTE: Your OpenShift user must also have view access to projects where services are hosted.

 ### Patch the Content in the Developer Portal
 Follow the steps described [here](https://github.com/andykrohg/3scale-discover-APIs/blob/master/doc/apis.json.md)